SomanathNemilidinne/Turtle_Crossing_Game/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
 Happy coding! 🌟

 ---